 • 1993 SMALL WORKS ART EXHIBITION (Warkworth Society of Arts NZ) Oils

 • 1992 ANNUAL SUMMER ART EXHIBITION (DTH Auckland NZ) Oils & Pencil Illustrations

-• 1991 THE BARGAIN HUNTERS FANTASY MURAL (Warkworth NZ) 1200 sq.ft animated external & roof mural with 2D block mounted cut-outs
+• 1991 MURAL COMMISSION, THE BARGAIN HUNTERS FANTASY (Warkworth NZ) 1200 sq.ft animated wall & roof installation mural.

-• 1990 BEST ORIGINAL PHOTOGRAPH AWARD (ARPA Melbourne).
-In recognition for excellence in journalism portraiture.
+• 1990 BEST ORIGINAL PHOTOGRAPHY AWARD (ARPA Melbourne).
+In recognition of excellence in journalism portraiture.

 • 1989 ROTARY INTERNATIONAL INVITE ART EXHIBITION (Hamilton NZ) Oils & Acrylics

 • 1989 ANNUAL SUMMER ART EXHIBITION (DTH Auckland NZ) Oils Acrylics

 • 1988-89 ARTIST-TUTOR IN RESIDENCE National School of Creative Ministries, Baptist Church of New Zealand, Auckland